ibm-cloud-docs/satellite/getting-started.md

 With {{site.data.keyword.satellitelong_notm}}, you can bring your own compute infrastructure that is in your on-premises data center, at other cloud providers, or in edge networks as a {{site.data.keyword.satelliteshort}} Location to {{site.data.keyword.cloud_notm}}.
 Then, you use the capabilities of {{site.data.keyword.satelliteshort}} to run {{site.data.keyword.cloud_notm}} services on this infrastructure, and consistently deploy, manage, and control your app workloads.
 {: shortdesc}

-{{site.data.keyword.satellitelong_notm}} is available as a closed beta and is subject to change.
-To register for the beta, see the [product details page](https://cloud.ibm.com/satellite/beta){: external}.
-{: beta}

 In this getting started tutorial, you create your first {{site.data.keyword.satellitelong_notm}} location for demonstration purposes.
 Then, you create the location control plane with at least 3 compute hosts from your own infrastructure environment.
 These compute hosts can reside in an on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.

 ## Prerequisites
 {: #sat-prereqs}

+Don't have your own infrastructure or want a managed solution?
+[Check out {{site.data.keyword.satelliteshort}} Infrastructure Service](/docs/satellite?topic=satellite-infrastructure-service).<br><br>Using AWS cloud?
+Try an [automated setup with a {{site.data.keyword.bpshort}} template](/docs/satellite?topic=satellite-locations#satloc-template).
+{: tip}

 1. For demonstration. purposes, you must have at least 3 hosts that reside in your on-premises data center, at other cloud providers, or in edge networks.
 All hosts must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs), such as RHEL 7 packages and must be configured with at least 4 CPUs and 16 GB of memory.

    Want to add hosts from other cloud providers?
 Find detailed steps for how to configure hosts in [Amazon Web Services (AWS)](/docs/satellite?topic=satellite-aws), [Google Cloud Platform (GCP)](/docs/satellite?topic=satellite-gcp), and [Microsoft Azure](/docs/satellite?topic=satellite-azure) to make them available in {{site.data.keyword.satelliteshort}}.
    {: tip}

    <p class="important">A demonstration location can run only a few resources, such as one or two small clusters.
-If you want to continue to use the location, add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.<br><br>{{site.data.keyword.satelliteshort}} beta requirements are subject to change.</p>
+If you want to continue to use the location, add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.</p>

 2. You must be the {{site.data.keyword.cloud_notm}} account owner, or have the [administrator permissions](/docs/satellite?topic=satellite-iam#iam-roles-clusters) to the required {{site.data.keyword.cloud_notm}} services in {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).